beetroot-project/documentation/docs/faq.rst

 #.
 The code that mentions the dependee.
 If it is just a call to the ``target_link_libraries(DEPENDEE_TARGET OUR_TARGET)`` you can simply remove it, since Beetroot would call it by itself.
 If it involves something more unusual, like calls to ``add_custom_command()`` and  ``target_sources()`` (common pattern when you have a code generator) - put that code into an ``apply_dependency_to_target()``.

+The last thing to remember, is to always put absolute paths to whatever files you ever mention.
+A common pattern is to use either ``CMAKE_CURRENT_SOURCE_DIR`` or ``SUPERBUILD_ROOT`` variables for this purpose.

 Is there any unexpected way the Beetroot can interefere with my own CMake code?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^